 Ideally, you want to get a recorder that can recharge the battery via USB.
 This will cut down on the cost of having to buy batteries and it’s really convenient to simply plug in the recorder into your laptop or PC and let it charge overnight.
 However, I do recommend that you can a couple of extra batteries in case you ever run out of juice and don’t have time to recharge.
 And they don’t have to be rechargeable batteries.

 A tip on connecting your lecture recorder to your PC or laptop.
 Use a cable.
 This will avoid accidentally breaking off the USB connector when charging or importing the files to your computer.

 Tip: most recorders have a lecture recording setting.
-I always made sure that I set this recording as default.
+I always made sure that I set this recording as default, but I tended to mess around with the settings and often got better lecture recordings using custom setting.
 Also some recorders take a few seconds to boot up (especially if you’ve set it to record to the external memory).
 So switch on the recorder beforehand and let it go into standby mode.
 When you are ready to record, simply hit the record button and it should start recording the lecture right away.